Brought to you by Michael and Brian - take a Talk Python course or get Brian's pytest book

 25:35 I'll do UV.

-25:36 I'll do build and publish until I get the, workflows going.
+25:36 I'll do build and publish until I get the workflows going because after a package is, you know,

-25:40 Because after a package is, you know, around for a little bit, then I do a GitHub workflow
+25:43 around for a little bit, then I do a GitHub workflow that will just do a build and publish

 25:50 When I push a version, it does that for me.

-25:52 So.
+25:52 Nice.

 25:54 So there's that.

-26:01 Is there Astral has a setup UV for bringing UV into GitHub Actions to make that faster?
+26:01 Is there Astral has a setup UV for bringing UV into GitHub actions to make that faster?

-26:07 And then there's a Docker thing.
+26:08 And then there's a Docker thing bringing UV and Python to Docker.

 26:13 Have you used this?

-26:14 Have we talked about this already?
+26:14 Have we talked about this?

-26:15 I believe it uses multi-layer Docker builds where you have a build image and then you have the destination image and it gets that one and it copies it into the actual running image.
+26:15 No, I believe it uses multi-layer Docker builds where you have a build image and then you have

 26:26 But I have a base image that just does the curl install and it barely ever updates.

-26:34 I haven't messed with this.
+26:35 I haven't messed with this.

-26:35 And so I liked the idea where poetry was going a while ago with trying to have like kind of a unified project feel for, you know, to have these project files.
+26:35 And so I liked the idea where poetry was going a while ago with trying to have like kind of

 26:48 But I wasn't ready for it then.